-- 5.2.1 In accordance with the FCA Handbook and applicable law and regulation, the ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company and must establish and implement an order execution policy to allow it to obtain the best possible result. - 5.2.2 The ACD has delegated the investment management of the Company to the Investment Managers, who in turn execute decisions to deal on behalf of the Company.
-The Investment Managers have each established and implemented an order execution policy to allow them to obtain the best possible results for the Company.
-A copy of each Investment Manager's execution policy is available upon request.
+- 5.2.1 In accordance with the FCA Rules and applicable law and regulation, the ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company and must establish and implement an order execution policy to allow it to obtain the best possible result. - 5.2.2 The ACD has delegated the investment management of the Company to the Investment Managers, who in turn execute decisions to deal on behalf of the Company.
+Each of the Investment Managers is required to comply with its own execution policy.
+A copy of each Investment Manager's execution policy is available on request from the ACD, or may be available from each Investment Manager's website, listed in Annexure 7.